-As a multi-award-winning Norfolk wedding planner working across the East of England, part of my job is to handle the wedding planning timeline and logistics for my wedding planning clients.
+As a multi-award-winning wedding planner working across the UK, part of my job is to handle the wedding planning timeline and logistics for my wedding planning clients.
 However, if you haven’t hired a wedding planner and are trying to figure out the best way to plan your wedding timeline, today’s blog should be the perfect fit for you!

 Firstly, if you’re struggling for time, here’s the critical piece of wedding timeline planning advice you need – EVERYTHING takes longer than you think.
 Allowing some padding around each element of your wedding will ensure you have a leisurely morning and that your wedding guests can relax into the day.